 Enable logging in AppStudio Player

 For in-development or enterprise apps, AppStudio Player has built-in compatibility with the console.
 To enable logging in the player, open the side menu and press the Connect remote console option.
-Click the Enable Logging toggle key to display the options for the logging mode.
 You must then choose from three different methods to connect to your device.